 Spanish Police ran an alcohol test, and they discovered Plata was driving while intoxicated.
 In fact, the Ecuadorian doubled his permitted blood alcohol level.

 Reacting to the incident, Plata’s club, Real Valladolid, published a statement condemning Plata’s behaviour.
-The club also announced that they will enact the “appropriate disciplinary measures” on the winger.
+The club also announced that they would enact the “appropriate disciplinary measures” on the winger.

 Gonzalo Plata House: